-We are committed to operating responsibly.
+We are committed to operating responsibly and procuring sustainably.
 We are supportive of the intention to eliminate modern slavery in all its forms.
 We are committed to improving the ethical standards of our supply chain and ensuring we have addressed the risks of modern slavery in our operations.